| Deregulation: Plusses and Minuses

 cause political backlash.
 A more comprehensive strategic approach is

+needed.
 Implementing this reinvigorated energy policy will take

 time.
 Quick fixes can alleviate supply bottlenecks or conserve energy use,